AliZare76/SREInterview/README.md

 The application source code we want to serve is located in this repo.
 Please refer to the [About this repo](#about-this-repo) section for more information.

+What you should deliver is a private ansible repository that you added `amirali` and `sazary` users as collaborators.

 If you have any questions or find any part of the task vague, don’t hesitate to get in touch with us.